Holy Name development wins local alderman's approval, thanks to traffic changes

 “It’s an attractive design for a high-rise building.
 It is tall.
 But, it’s also thin.
 Tall and thin is what a new urban environment should consist of,” the alderman said.

-Barring any last-minute complications, JDL hopes to break ground on the $700 million project sometimes this fall.
+Barring any last-minute complications, JDL hopes to break ground on the $700 million project sometime this fall.